A funny thing happened during my first edit of my first manuscript of my new book, Coach Dave. My eyes leaked. Several different times.

 - I remember Reggie’s first hit, a walk-off, inside-the-park grand slam that solidified my call to a career in coaching.

 - I remember Gerald, a parent who made sure I was able to coach my team without interference from other parents.
 He died in a car accident many years ago now, but our shared love of the game and the kids who play it lives on in me.

 - I remember Rob, who once told me that he was glad that someone took his position because it made us a better team.

 - I remember Jonathan, who willingly and intentionally gave away his position to a better player who transferred to our school mid-season.

 - I remember David–Coach David–who gave the most impacting post-game speech this baseball guy has ever heard…to a group of eight-year-old boys, no less.
-I continue to replay that speech to the now-11-year-old Little Fella who won’t understand its full impact for years to come.
+I continue to replay that speech to the Little Fella who won’t understand its full impact for years to come.
 Coach David’s love of the game and his respect for it earned him the title character of my book.

 Related Blog Post: Reflections on Coach Dave Season One